xrypt0/SEO-Project/README.md

 1-) First of all, Google Chrome must be installed on your computer.

-2-) Install the Selenium library by typing pip3 install selenium on your terminal screen.
+2-) Install the Selenium library by typing ```pip3 install selenium``` on your terminal screen.

-3-) Create a file named 'report.txt' to the location where the program is installed.
+3-) Create a file named `report.txt` to the location where the program is installed.

 4-) You can now compare your websites!
 The results will be saved in the file named 'report.txt' in the location where the program is installed.